ParkinsonLab/Architect/README.md

 Installation of all enzyme annotation tools is recommended.
 The section entitled [Architect prerequisites](#Architect-prerequisites) outlines some of the details of the tools used, in particular from where the enzyme annotation tools may be otherwise manually downloaded.

-### iii.
+## c.
 Setting up Architect on an alternate system

 When Architect was built, it was in many ways optimized for use by a supercomputer.
 This, in particular, concerns the scripts used for running the individual tools and model reconstruction.
 Architect was tested using the Niagara supercomputer based at the University of Toronto.
 If this is not your use case but you are using another supercomputer which uses the SLURM job scheduler, please make any necessary modifications that are specific to your system to the following: